 Depending on the size of an organization and the resources they have available to dedicate to an EAP, the program can include a long list of available support.

-- Counseling: In addition to marriage counseling, EAPs can offer confidential support to employees for personal or work-related matters through long and short-term counseling services.
+Counseling: In addition to marriage counseling, EAPs can offer confidential support to employees for personal or work-related matters through long and short-term counseling services.
 Marriage statistics show that employees that do couple counseling perform better than those who don't.

 How employee assistance programs work